sreyom31/One-Time-Share-Frontend/README.md

 ## Built With

-### This project is built using React, Node, Express, Multer, AWS S3.
+### This project is built using React, Node, Express, AWS S3.

 ---
 Frontend is made using react library and backend is made using nodejs and express.